National Writers Congress tackles PH war on drugs and literature April 29

 This is a press release from the Unyon ng mga Manunulat sa Pilipinas or Umpil.

-MANILA, Philippines – In celebration of the National Literature Month, the Unyon ng mga Manunulat sa Pilipinas (Umpil, or The Writers Union of the Philippines) will hold its National Writers Congress on April 29, from 8 am to 6 pm, at the Brother Andrew Gonzalez Building, De La Salle University, Taft Avenue, Manila.
+MANILA, Philippines (UPDATED) – In celebration of the National Literature Month, the Unyon ng mga Manunulat sa Pilipinas (Umpil, or The Writers Union of the Philippines) will hold its National Writers Congress on April 29, from 8 am to 6 pm, at the Rizal Library, Ateneo de Manila University, Quezon City.

 The program will consist of a keynote address and writers fora.
 The awards ceremony of the annual Gawad Pambansang Alagad ni Francisco Balagtas, Gawad Paz Marquez Benitez, and Gawad Pedro Bucaneg will be held in the afternoon.
 The closing ceremonies of the National Literature Month celebration will follow immediately after.